Leave the Worries of Tomorrow Behind You Today!

 The Dixie Law Group, PSC, helps the community by offering something everyone needs – estate planning services.

 We can help you, your friends, and your loved ones today!
-We have trained, experienced, and local estate planning team who can walk you through the ins and outs of a will or estate plan.
+We have a trained, experienced, and local estate planning team who can walk you through the ins and outs of a will or estate plan.
 They can also help with any late-life planning needs you or a loved one might have.
 These late-life plans are necessary for someone entering a nursing home or looking to protect their VA benefits.
 We can help with all of it!

 We have offices in Louisville on Dixie Highway, in Mt.
-Washington, and in Hillview, but we serve all of Kentucky.
+Washington, and Hillview, but we serve all of Kentucky.

 When most people think about estate planning, they think about a will.
 A will is a legal document that goes into effect upon your death.
 One of the most common questions attorneys get is how to appoint an executor of their estate.
-Unfortunately, many people think appointing an executor will help them when they are in the hospital or need care in a nursing home.
+Unfortunately, many think appointing an executor will help them when they are in the hospital or need care in a nursing home.
 THIS IS WRONG!
 A will is only good after you pass away.
-This is why we refer to wills as end of life documents.
+This is why we refer to wills as end-of-life documents.
 While a will is an appropriate document to name your executor for your estate after your passing, it has no impact during your lifetime.

 Without a will, a court will choose the administrator of your estate.